-- ^{4.1} One of the main considerations of this study is the provision of evidence to support the delivery of pitches and plots to meet the current and future accommodation needs of Gypsies, Travellers and Travelling Showpeople. - 4.2 For Gypsies and Travellers a pitch is an area which is large enough for one household to occupy and typically contains enough space for one or two caravans, but can vary in size.
+- One of the main considerations of this study is the provision of evidence to support the delivery of pitches and plots to meet the current and future accommodation needs of Gypsies, Travellers and Travelling Showpeople. - For Gypsies and Travellers a pitch is an area which is large enough for one household to occupy and typically contains enough space for one or two caravans, but can vary in size.
 A site is a collection of pitches which form a development exclusively for Gypsies and Travellers.
 For Travelling Showpeople, the most common descriptions used are a plot for the space occupied by one household and a yard for a collection of plots which are typically exclusively occupied by Travelling Showpeople.
-Throughout this study the main focus is upon how many extra pitches for Gypsies and Travellers and plots for Travelling Showpeople are required in Reigate & Banstead. - ^{4.3} The public and private provision of mainstream housing is largely mirrored when considering Gypsy and Traveller accommodation.
+Throughout this study the main focus is upon how many extra pitches for Gypsies and Travellers and plots for Travelling Showpeople are required in Reigate & Banstead. - 4.3 The public and private provision of mainstream housing is largely mirrored when considering Gypsy and Traveller accommodation.
 One common form of Gypsy and Traveller site is the publicly-provided residential site, which is provided by a Local Authority or by a Registered Provider (usually a Housing Association).
-Pitches on public sites can be obtained through signing up to a waiting list, and the costs of running the sites are met from the rent paid by the licensees (similar to social housing). - The alternative to public residential sites is private residential sites and yards for Gypsies, Travellers and Travelling Showpeople.
+Pitches on public sites can be obtained through signing up to a waiting list, and the costs of running the sites are met from the rent paid by the licensees (similar to social housing). - 4.4 The alternative to public residential sites is private residential sites and yards for Gypsies, Travellers and Travelling Showpeople.
 These result from individuals or families buying areas of land and then obtaining planning permission to live on them.
 Households can also rent pitches on existing private sites.
 Therefore, these two forms of accommodation are the equivalent to private ownership and renting for those who live in bricks and mortar housing.
-Generally the majority of Travelling Showpeople yards are privately owned and managed. - The Gypsy, Traveller and Travelling Showpeople population also has other forms of sites due to its mobile nature.
+Generally, the majority of Travelling Showpeople yards are privately owned and managed. - The Gypsy, Traveller and Travelling Showpeople population also has other forms of sites due to its mobile nature.
 Transit sites tend to contain many of the same facilities as a residential site, except that there is a maximum period of residence which can vary from a few days or weeks to a period of months.
 An alternative to a transit site is an emergency or negotiated stopping place.
 This type of site also has restrictions on the length of time someone can stay on it, but has much more limited facilities.
 Both of these two types of site are designed to accommodate, for a temporary period, Gypsies, Travellers and Travelling Showpeople whilst they travel.
-A number of authorities also operate an accepted encampments policy where short-term stopovers are tolerated without enforcement action.

-^{4.6} Further considerations are unauthorised developments and encampments.
+A number of authorities also operate an accepted encampments policy where short-term stopovers are tolerated without enforcement action. - 4.6 Further considerations are unauthorised developments and encampments.
 Unauthorised developments occur on land which is owned by the Gypsies and Travellers or with the approval of the land owner, but for which they do not have planning permission to use for residential purposes.
-Unauthorised encampments occur on land which is not owned by the Gypsies and Travellers.
+Unauthorised encampments occur on land which is not owned by the Gypsies and Travellers and do not have planning permission.

-Sites and Yards in Reigate and Banstead
+Sites and Yards in Reigate & Banstead

-^{4.7} In Reigate and Banstead there are no public sites, 3 private sites (8 pitches), 4 unauthorised sites (13 pitches), and 1 private Travelling Showpeople yard (with permission for 23 plots).
-There is no transit provision.
+4.7 In Reigate and Banstead there are no public sites, 4 private sites (9 pitches); 1 pitch on an unauthorised site that has a Certificate of Lawful Use; 4 unauthorised sites (12 pitches); 2 unauthorised pitches on private sites that have planning permission, and 1 private Travelling Showpeople yard (with permission for 23 plots although only 12 are fully developed and occupied).
+There is no public transit provision.
 Further details can be found in Chapter 6 and Appendix B.